 Federal Funding Alignments

-TouchMath Solutions are intentionally designed so that all students can have access to the resources and tools they need to reach individual or grade-level math mastery.
-We compiled a list of funding alignments to continue bridging the equity gap to access for these types of support, and the professional development needed to sustain a meaningful implementation.
+The TouchMath program is intentionally designed so that all students can have access to the resources and tools they need to reach individual or grade-level math mastery.
+We compiled a list of funding alignments to continue bridging the equity gap to access for these types of support and the professional development needed to sustain a meaningful implementation.

 Federal Funding At-A-Glance